Radio in the United States: Post–World War I

+As radio broadcasting expanded rapidly, established entertainers from other media began to embrace the new medium.
+Silent film star Rudolph Valentino was the first major motion picture celebrity to utilize radio for publicity and personal communication.
+Beginning in 1922, Valentino made regular appearances on emerging U.S. radio networks, using the platform to reach a broader audience beyond the cinema and exemplifying how entertainment personalities helped popularize radio as a mass-audience medium.
+In August 1926, following his unexpected death, WNYC in New York City held what was likely the first radio memorial service, illustrating both the cultural reach of radio and Valentino's impact on its early history.

 Although radio stations were primarily used to broadcast entertainment, many educational institutions used their stations to further their educational missions.
-One early example occurred in April 1922, when WGI in Medford Hillside, Massachusetts introduced an ongoing series of lectures provided by Tufts College professors, which was described as a "wireless college".
+One early example occurred in April 1922, when WGI in Medford Hillside, Massachusetts, introduced an ongoing series of lectures provided by Tufts College professors, which was described as a "wireless college".
 Other colleges also added radio broadcasting courses to their curricula; some, like the University of Iowa in 1925, provided an early version of distance-learning credits.
-In 1932 Curry College in Massachusetts introduced one of the nation's first broadcasting majors, with the college teaming up with WLOE in Boston for student-produced programs.
+In 1932, Curry College in Massachusetts introduced one of the nation's first broadcasting majors, with the college teaming up with WLOE in Boston for student-produced programs.

 Station financing

 Although it was recognized early in radio's development that, in addition to point-to-point communication, transmissions could be used for broadcasting to a widespread audience, the question immediately arose of how to finance such a service.
-As early as 1898 The Electrician noted that Oliver Lodge had broached the idea that "it might be advantageous to 'shout' the message, spreading it broadcast to receivers in all directions".
+As early as 1898, The Electrician noted that Oliver Lodge had broached the idea that "it might be advantageous to 'shout' the message, spreading its broadcast to receivers in all directions".
 However, the publication also questioned its practicability, noting "no one wants to pay for shouting to the world on a system by which it would be impossible to prevent non-subscribers from benefitting gratuitously".

 A form of barter adopted by many early experimental stations was publicizing the name of the provider of phonograph records played during a broadcast.
 This practice dated back to at least a July 1912 broadcast by Charles Herrold in San Jose, California that featured records supplied by the Wiley B. Allen company.
 However, this quickly fell out of favor once stations began to be numbered in the hundreds, and phonograph companies found that excessive repetition was hurting sales.